Atemia/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ---

-Transfer the FastQC zip file for Input replicate 1 to your local machine using [your favorite SFTP transfer tool](https://help.igb.illinois.edu/File_Server_Access) and view the report.
+Transfer the FastQC zip file and HTML report for Input replicate 1 to your local machine using [your favorite SFTP transfer tool](https://help.igb.illinois.edu/File_Server_Access) and view the report.

 Here, we will try [Cyberduck](https://help.igb.illinois.edu/File_Server_Access#Connect_From_OSX_Using_CyberDuck_.28Very_Secure.29).
 In the instructions, instead of using `file-server.igb.illinois.edu`, we will enter `biologin.igb.illinois.edu`.